Ben Griffin betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Griffin's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 45th after posting a score of 7-under.
+- In Griffin's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 45th after posting a score of seven-under.

 - Griffin's best finish at this event came in 2023, when he finished tied for 12th at 12-under.